IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ESS                               It has MaximumCharge or MaximumStorage > 0 or ProductionFunctionH2 or ProductionFunctionHeat > 0 and ProductionFunctionHydro = 0
-Hydro power plant (energy)        ESS with ProductionFunctionHydro = 0 Pumped-hydro storage (energy)     ESS with MaximumCharge > 0 Electrolyzer                      ESS with electric energy outflows and ProductionFunctionH2 > 0 and ProductionFunctionHeat = 0 and ProductionFunctionHydro = 0
+Hydro power plant (energy)        ESS with ProductionFunctionHydro = 0 Pumped-hydro storage (energy)     ESS with MaximumCharge > 0 Battery, demand response          ESS with MaximumCharge > 0 (usually, StorageType daily) Electric vehicle                  ESS with electric energy outflows Electrolyzer                      ESS with electric energy outflows and ProductionFunctionH2 > 0 and ProductionFunctionHeat = 0 and ProductionFunctionHydro = 0
-Electric vehicle                  ESS with electric energy outflows Heat pump, electric boiler        ESS with ProductionFunctionHeat > 0 and ProductionFunctionH2 = 0 and ProductionFunctionHydro = 0
+Heat pump, electric boiler        ESS with ProductionFunctionHeat > 0 and ProductionFunctionH2 = 0 and ProductionFunctionHydro = 0
 CHP or fuel heating unit          It has RatedMaxPowerElec > 0 and RatedMaxPowerHeat > 0 and ProductionFunctionHeat = 0
-Fuel heating unit.
-Boiler         It has RatedMaxPowerElec = 0 and RatedMaxPowerHeat > 0 and ProductionFunctionHeat = 0
+Fuel heating unit, fuel boiler    It has RatedMaxPowerElec = 0 and RatedMaxPowerHeat > 0 and ProductionFunctionHeat = 0
-Hydrogen heating unit             Fuel heating unit with ProductionFunctionH2ToHeat > 0 Battery.
-Demand response          ESS with daily outflows type Hydro power plant (water)         It has ProductionFunctionHydro > 0
+Hydrogen heating unit             Fuel heating unit with ProductionFunctionH2ToHeat > 0 Hydro power plant (water)         It has ProductionFunctionHydro > 0
 ================================  =========================================================================================================================================